bwug/gauntlet/readme.md

 </summary>
 Have fun, plan it out, w3 has what you need (my DMs are always open, too)
 </details>

+<h4>Task 7: GUI Calculator (Extension: Graphing)</h4>
+_The start of a good list of projects_

+- Utilise task 6 to solve user inputs, maybe
+- Use a graphics library, I recommend tkinter, to produce the user page
+- Have a separate exe or function type to load a graphing app similar to desmos
+- Allow the user to save their plots / input history for both the graphs and standard calculations
+- Potentially find ways to include functions in your calculator, such as sin() and cos()

 # Happy coding, losers!